Twitter Updates

 Moral Suasion

-A good drink can often be considered "moral suasion".
+A good drink can often be considered “moral ’suasion”.
 A good one keeps you in your seat, but not by force, and a really good one can persuade you to happily open your wallet and order a second.
-When I came across this cocktail, in the 1873 Daily Picayune (New Orleans), it piqued my curiosity, partially because this was the very early years of the cocktail art, and it actually looked like a legitimate flavour combination.
+When I came across this cocktail, in the 1873 Daily Picayune (New Orleans), it piqued my curiosity, partially because this was the early years of the first cocktail movement, and it looked like a legitimate flavour combination.
 But like all vintage cocktails, some things are not so easy, like finding real Peach Brandy.

 This drink was quoted as being created by Prof. Mapes and Mr. E. F. Barry at the Everett House bar in New York.
 However, it seems the name has a more entertaining history, which comes from the Lights and Shadows of London Life (1867).